antonlacon/foundationalbot/README.md

 Foundational Twitch Chat Bot
 ======

-A basic chat bot for use by Twitch broadcasters to aid in the production of their channels.
+A chat bot for use by Twitch broadcasters to aid in the production of their channels.
 It requires at least Python 3.6.

 # Status
-This bot is functional, but a work in progress for additional planned features.
+This bot is functional, but a work in progress.

 # Chat Commands
 ## Administrator